Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Experiments

 \subsubsection{Detection of suspicious cancerous regions}

 To confirm the effectiveness of the proposed system with R-sGAIA and HBBT, we conducted comparative experiments using the following combinations of conditions.
-Since there is no directly comparable literature on gastric cancer detection, we implemented Laddha et al.'s method \cite{Laddha2019} based on YOLO-v3 and compared the performance on our task.
+Because there is no directly comparable literature on gastric cancer detection, we implemented Laddha et al.'s (2019) method based on YOLOv3 and compared the performance on our task.

 \begin{itemize} \item Model selection